What Is an Asset Register & Why Accuracy Is Important

 Most information related to an asset is dynamic.
 Such as location, user, depreciation value, warranty information, and maintenance history.
 Therefore, it is very difficult to maintain the accuracy of a spreadsheet when managing dynamic information.
 As well as, in most cases, multiple teams entering different information.

 It is for this reason that reliable Asset Management Software is highly beneficial to maintain the accuracy of an asset register.
-Most modern asset register software is cloud-based, which means multiple teams from multiple locations can edit data at the same time.
+Most modern asset register system is cloud-based, which means multiple teams from multiple locations can edit data at the same time.

 Moving forward with IoT-based tracking, enabling equipment to transmit its location and status, maintaining an accurate register is likely to require fewer manual inputs.
 For example, a compressor would update its location and transmit that information to a software database.
 This means that there are no manual tasks required to update equipment data.